circulon/yii2-columnlistview/README.md

   </div>
 ```

-You must set uo your widget as follows:
+You must set up your widget as follows:

 ```php
   echo ColumnListView::widget([